gauravchugh2006/DataPipeline/readme.md

 Destroy environments with the matching `terraform destroy` command and the same `-var-file` argument when you want to free student-account quotas.

+### Azure Databricks deployment using the same Terraform/Jenkins pipeline

+The Terraform inputs also support Azure so you can lift the existing pipeline without breaking AWS delivery:

+1. Populate `azure_*` variables in `terraform/environments/<env>/terraform.tfvars`
+   (subscription ID, resource group, storage account, Databricks workspace, and container names).
+Set `cloud_provider = "azure"`.
+2. Implement the `terraform/modules/azure` shim using the same outputs as the AWS module (storage endpoints, workspace URL, service principal IDs).
+Keep the variable contract intact so the Jenkinsfile requires no edits.
+3. In Jenkins, duplicate the multibranch jobs with an Azure suffix and inject Azure credentials (ARM service principal and Databricks PAT) via credentials binding.
+The pipeline reuses existing stages to run `terraform apply`, build Docker images, and publish PySpark wheel/artifact bundles for Databricks.
+4. Point Airflow connections to the Databricks REST API (`DatabricksSubmitRun`) so PySpark notebooks land Bronze data in ADLS Gen2 and progress through the Silver/Gold layers described above.
+5. Smoke-test the `customer_app` endpoints against Gold marts exposed through Databricks SQL or Postgres, ensuring both AWS and Azure environments stay in lockstep.

 ---